A topic from the subject of Experimentation in Chemistry.

 The rate of a chemical reaction is determined by a number of factors, including the temperature, the concentration of the reactants, and the presence of a catalyst.
 Temperature affects the rate of reaction because it increases the kinetic energy of the molecules, which makes them more likely to collide with each other and react.
 Concentration affects the rate of reaction because the more reactants there are, the more likely they are to collide with each other and react.
 Catalysts are substances that speed up the rate of a reaction without being consumed in the reaction.
 Catalysts work by providing an alternative pathway for the reaction to occur, which lowers the activation energy of the reaction.

 Equilibrium is a state in which the forward and reverse reactions occur at the same rate.
 This means that the concentrations of the reactants and products do not change over time.
-Equilibrium is important because it allows chemical reactions to proceed to completion.
-Without equilibrium, reactions would eventually stop because the reactants would be used up and the products would not be formed.
+It's a dynamic state, not a static one.
+Equilibrium is important because it allows us to predict the extent to which a reaction will proceed.
+The equilibrium constant (K) quantifies this.

 Chemical reactions can be classified as exothermic or endothermic.
-Exothermic reactions release energy, while endothermic reactions absorb energy.
-The energy released or absorbed in a reaction is called the enthalpy change of the reaction.
+Exothermic reactions release energy (often as heat), while endothermic reactions absorb energy.
+The energy released or absorbed in a reaction is called the enthalpy change (ΔH) of the reaction.
 Exothermic reactions are often used to generate heat, while endothermic reactions are often used to cool things down.
+The change in enthalpy can be measured experimentally using calorimetry.

 Experiment: Understanding Chemical Reactions